PhraseExpress v9 Network Edition - Manual

 You can also decide whether any change of the phrase file shall be instantly updated on all workstations.
 If disabled, phrase file changes will take effect upon the next launch of the PhraseExpress Client on the workstation.

-This option only takes affect on workstations with read-only rights to the phrase file.
+This option only takes effect on workstations with read-only rights to the phrase file.
 Clients with write access are always updated.

 In the Monitor tab, all status information and connected workstations with their license key associations are displayed: